Hyundai Elantra Insurance Rates

 Rates are averaged for all Hyundai Elantra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below you'll find a brief summary of the data that was covered in the charts and tables above.
+The following is a brief summary of the material that was presented in the illustrations above.

-- Insureds who want more liability protection will pay approximately $440 annually to raise from a 30/60 limit to a 250/500 level
+- Insureds who may need higher liability limits will pay an extra $440 annually to increase from a low limit to 250/500 limits

-- Drivers considered higher risk that tend to have accidents or serious violations could be forced to pay on average $1,590 more annually than a low-risk driver
+- Drivers considered higher risk that tend to have accidents or serious violations may pay on average $1,590 more every year for Elantra insurance

 Now that you are aware of how Hyundai Elantra rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.